CamilaJaviera91/CamilaJaviera91/README.md

 ### 💞️ I’m looking to collaborate on:

-- Open-source projects involving **data processing or automation**
+- Open-source projects involving **data processing or automation**.
-- Initiatives related to **GCP & modern data stacks**
+- Initiatives related to **GCP & modern data stacks**.
-- Anything that helps me grow and contribute as a data professional
+- Any project that helps me grow while contributing value as a data professional.

 ---